intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/LoginScript/README.md

     echo "1) Quartus Prime Lite"
     echo "2) Quartus Prime Standard"
     echo "3) Quartus Prime Pro"
-    echo "4) OpenCL"
-    echo "5) HLS"
+    echo "4) HLS"
-    echo "6) Arria 10 Development Stack (only if on n137, n138, n139)"
+    echo "5) Arria 10 Development Stack (only if on n137, n138, n139), OpenCL on all nodes"
-    echo "7) Arria 10 RunTime Environment (only if on n137, n138, n139)"
-    echo "8) Stratix 10 Development Stack (only if on n189)" echo "9) Stratix 10 RunTime Environment (only if on n189)" echo
+    echo "6) Stratix 10 Development Stack (only if on n189), OpenCL on all nodes" echo
     echo -n "Number: "
     read -e number